 You don’t become one of the world’s leading blues label just by chance.To reach that level it takes a whole lot of vision, dedication, commitment and persistence, precisely the qualities attributed to Philippe Langlois, Dixiefrog’s founder.

-When the label was started in 1986, its aim was to offer an alternative to the major ’s products where the blues field was neglected (with very few exceptions) or even non existant.
+When the label was started in 1986, under the impetus of Alain Rivet, its aim was to offer an alternative to the major ’s products where the blues field was neglected (with very few exceptions) or even non existant.
 Acting as the true craftsman that he really is, Philippe Langlois spun his web, relying on the « artistical impact” of one and each of his projects.
 That trademark of his many endeavours soon gained him quite a reputation.

 Long is the list of the artists, too numerous to name, who, one day or another, crossed paths with Dixiefrog.
 Let’s just mention Eric Bibb, Pura Fé, Bill Wyman, Mighty Mo Rodgers, Beverly Jo Scott, Calvin Russell, Sue Foley, Duke Robillard, Neal Black, Lucky Peterson, Tina Turner (yes!), Popa Chubby and, on the domestic front, JJ Milteau, Fred Chapellier and Little Bob.
 And not forgetting those whose first Cd appear on the label such as Leyla McCalla, Rosedale, Bâton Bleu or Bjorn Berge, all of them owing a lot to the artistic flair of Philippe Langlois.